PageID: insights-block-of-flats-insurance-guide

 Without D&O insurance, directors may be personally liable for management decisions.

 Last updated: January 2026.
-Taurus Risk Management is an FCA-regulated insurance broker providing clear, practical advice for commercial clients across the UK.
+Taurus Risk is an FCA-regulated insurance broker providing clear, practical advice for commercial clients across the UK.

 Related Insights